Chapter 26 : Unforeseen

 "Sirius," I groaned in a whisper, "I can't do that!
 I haven't got any money, anyway."

 "And where will I go for the summer?
-Certainly not James' house; you're staying there.
+Certainly not James's house; you're staying there.
+His parents wouldn't go for that.
 I couldn't stay with Remus because his parents would send me home, even though my Dad would never take me back after I leave.
 And Peter, well...
 I barely know Wormtail.
 Where does he live, even?"
 I asked rhetorically.
 Sirius beamed.

 "Does that mean you're in?" he asked hopefully, adding a toothy grin.